-Portland sets new homicide record, use traffic barrels to combat drive-by shootings
+Portland sets new homicide record, uses traffic barrels to combat drive-by shootings

 Violence comes as Portland police grappling with officer shortage, budget cuts